 Additionally, some studies like “How Effective Is Telecommuting?” found that those working remotely often feel professional and social isolation, don’t have as many opportunities to exchange information, and have trouble separating their home life from their work life.

-Dyer agrees that there are some people who prefer to work onsite and that there are some jobs that require in-person collaboration.
+Dyer agrees that there are some people who prefer to work on-site and that there are some jobs that require in-person collaboration.
 However, these are the minority.
-He has his own theories about the real reasons behind the reduction of remote work.
+He has his own theories about the real reasons behind the resistance to remote work.